This is a guide covering texture in photography. Texture can add depth to your photo but if it is too much, it can also ruin your image.

 An example of this would be the patterns naturally found in a fern leaf.

-Curves only work great if they are harmonious with the picture and are able to communicate its message.
+Curves only work great if they are harmonious with the picture and are able to communicate their message.
 You can try exploring patterns as they are productive in making certain subjects stand out.

 Be careful when picking patterns, though, simplistic patterns can translate as bland and boring.
 Bring in some creativity with your patterns!